cqframework/cql-execution/OVERVIEW.md

 CQL Execution Framework Reference Implementation
 ================================================

-The reference implementation for executing CQL is currently under development.
-The reference implementation is intended to be used in CQF pilots and integrated into production eCQM tools such as Bonnie and Cypress.
+The reference implementation for executing CQL is still under development.
+The reference implementation was created to prove that CQL is implementable and has been integrated into production eCQM tools such as [Bonnie](https://bonnie.healthit.gov/) and [Cypress](https://cypress.healthit.gov/).
+It is also used in several [CDS Connect](https://cds.ahrq.gov/cdsconnect) tools.

 The CQL execution framework is licensed under the open source [Apache Version 2.0](../../../LICENSE) license.